paypal/paypal-android/v2_MIGRATION_GUIDE.md

 ### Card Payments

-Reference the code diff below to guide your migration from v1 to v2:
+Reference the following code diff to guide your migration from `v1` to `v2`:

 ```diff
 class SampleActivity: ComponentActivity(), ApproveOrderListener {